How to Become a U.S. Marshal

-The United States Marshals Service lays claim to being the oldest law enforcement agency within the federal government, and they boast some of the most famous lawmen in the history of policing - the brothers Wyatt and Virgil Earp, to name just two.
+The United States Marshals Service lays claim to being the oldest law enforcement agency within the federal government, and boasts some of the most famous lawmen in the history of policing, such as the brothers Wyatt and Virgil Earp, to name just two.
 Popularized in television and movies, especially The Fugitive and U.S. Marshals, not to mention Tombstone and countless other classic westerns, thousands of aspiring police officers and special agent hopefuls year after year find themselves wondering just how to become a U.S. Marshal.

 Like most federal jobs, and law enforcement and special agent jobs, in particular, U.S. marshal careers are highly sought after.
 Of course, that also means they're highly competitive.
 If your goal is to become a marshal, you're going to have to work hard, both mentally and physically, to be competitive and land the job you want.

 Minimum Requirements for U.S. Marshals